-The students who belong to Jammu & Kashmir and who appear for the Class XII or equivalent exam through the State Board of Jammu & Kashmir and from Central Board of Secondary Education (CBSE) affiliated schools located in Jammu & Kashmir are only eligible under the Supernumerary quota.
-(For further details please see http://mhrd.gov.in/hi/sites/upload_files/mhrd/files/upload_document/SSSJKGuidelines.pdf).
+Students who belong to Jammu & Kashmir, and who appeared (or appearing in 2018) for the Class XII or equivalent examination through the State Board of Jammu & Kashmir and from Central Board of Secondary Education (CBSE) affiliated schools located in Jammu & Kashmir are only eligible under the Supernumerary quota.
+For further details, please visit: http://mhrd.gov.in/hi/sites/upload_files/mhrd/files/upload_document/SSSJKGuidelines.pdf

-If selected, the candidate must produce the original certificate at the time of admission failing which the offer of admission will be cancelled.
+If selected, the candidates must produce all original certificates at the time of admission failing which the offer of admission will be cancelled.